-7. Remove the Bowl from Your Craftsman Mower Carburetor
+7. Remove the Carburetor Bowl

 Now locate the bowl on the bottom of your carburetor.
 This is the place a small amount of fuel is collected once it leaves the fuel tank.
 Have a rag available to soak up any remaining fuel in the bowl.

 Remove the screw located at the bottom of the bowl and lower the bowl to remove it from the carburetor.
 You will find a gasket located around the bowl.
 It looks like a rubber band.

 Do not get any carburetor cleaner or other substance on the gasket as it will ruin it.
 If you do, the gasket must be replaced before the bowl is reattached.

 8. Check the Stem for Clogged Holes

 You will find a stem that hangs down in the center of your Craftsman’s carburetor.
 The holes in the stem can become clogged with the gumming of old fuel.
 With a flashlight to better see the holes, use a thick wire to unclog them.